AmanSingh137/tattle-recommendation-service/README.md

-# Dating App Person Matching Service
+# Tattle Person Matching Service

 A service that matches people based on their personality descriptions using vector embeddings.
-Perfect for dating apps to find compatible matches based on vibes, interests, and personality traits.
+Perfect to find compatible matches based on vibes, interests, and personality traits.

 ## Features